-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 Trump: I thought that was a large number, though.
 It was in the 20s.

-Germany: We’ve been going through each of those as well and those numbers that we got that Ms. Mitchell was just saying, they’re not accurate.
-Every one we’ve been through, are people that lived in Georgia, moved to a different state, but then moved back to Georgia legitimately.
+Germany: We’ve been going through each of those as well, and those numbers that we got, that Ms. Mitchell was just saying, they’re not accurate.
+Every one we’ve been through are people that lived in Georgia, moved to a different state, but then moved back to Georgia legitimately.
 And in many cases —

 Trump: How may people do that?
-They moved out and then they said, “Ah, to hell with it I’ll move back.”
-You know, it doesn’t sound like a very normal … you mean, they moved out, and what, they missed it so much that they wanted to move back in?
+They moved out, and then they said, “Ah, to hell with it, I’ll move back.”
+You know, it doesn’t sound like a very normal . . . you mean, they moved out, and what, they missed it so much that they wanted to move back in?
 It’s crazy.

 Germany: They moved back in years ago.
 This was not like something just before the election.
 So there’s something about that data that, it’s just not accurate.

 Trump: Well, I don’t know, all I know is that it is certified.
-And they moved out of Georgia and they voted.
-It didn’t say they moved back in Cleta, did it?
+And they moved out of Georgia, and they voted.
+It didn’t say they moved back in, Cleta, did it?

 Mitchell: No, but I mean, we’re looking at the voter registration.
 Again, if you have additional records, we’ve been asking for that, but you haven’t shared any of that with us.
 You just keep saying you investigated the allegations.

 Trump: Cleta, a lot of it you don’t need to be shared.
-I mean, to be honest, they should share.
+I mean, to be honest, they should share it.
 They should share it because you want to get to an honest election.

 I won this election by hundreds of thousands of votes.
 There’s no way I lost Georgia.
 There’s no way.
 We won by hundreds of thousands of votes.
-I’m just going by small numbers when you add them up they’re many times the 11,000.
+I’m just going by small numbers, when you add them up, they’re many times the 11,000.
 But I won that state by hundreds of thousands of votes.

 Do you think it’s possible that they shredded ballots in Fulton County?
 Because that’s what the rumor is.
 And also that Dominion took out machines.
 That Dominion is really moving fast to get rid of their, uh, machinery.